- Define intelligence

 Creativity is the ability to generate, create, or discover new ideas, solutions, and possibilities.
 Very creative people often have intense knowledge about something, work on it for years, look at novel solutions, seek out the advice and help of other experts, and take risks.
 Although creativity is often associated with the arts, it is actually a vital form of intelligence that drives people in many disciplines to discover something new.
 Creativity can be found in every area of life, from the way you decorate your residence to a new way of understanding how a cell works.

-Creativity is often assessed as a function of one’s ability to engage in divergent thinking.
+Creativity is often connected to a person’s ability to engage in divergent thinking.
 Divergent thinking can be described as thinking “outside the box;” it allows an individual to arrive at unique, multiple solutions to a given problem.
 In contrast, convergent thinking describes the ability to provide a correct or well-established answer or solution to a problem (Cropley, 2006; Gilford, 1967)

 Dr. Tom Steitz, former Sterling Professor of Biochemistry and Biophysics at Yale University, spent his career looking at the structure and specific aspects of RNA molecules and how their interactions could help produce antibiotics and ward off diseases.
 As a result of his lifetime of work, he won the Nobel Prize in Chemistry in 2009.
 He wrote, “Looking back over the development and progress of my career in science, I am reminded how vitally important good mentorship is in the early stages of one's career development and constant face-to-face conversations, debate and discussions with colleagues at all stages of research.
 Outstanding discoveries, insights and developments do not happen in a vacuum” (Steitz, 2010, para.
 39).
 Based on Steitz’s comment, it becomes clear that someone’s creativity, although an individual strength, benefits from interactions with others.
 Think of a time when your creativity was sparked by a conversation with a friend or classmate.
 How did that person influence you and what problem did you solve using creativity?